 Center for Students & Families

 The mission of the Center for Student and Families (CSF) is to promote the well-being of students through case-management and support services.
-The goal of the Center for Student and Families is to serve as an on-campus safety net to help students persist in college and gain stability.
+The Center for Student and Families strives to serve as an on-campus safety net to help students persist in college and gain stability.

 Core Services Areas

-Academics - Utilizing the Gateway Achievement Coaching model, the CSF empowers students to plan for lifelong career pathways.
+Academics - Utilizing Gateway's Achievement Coaching model, the CSF empowers students to plan for lifelong career pathways.

 Work and Careers - Through a partnership with Career Services, students are encouraged to think about the connection between their academic courses of studies and chosen career paths.
 Some students choose to get real-time job experiences.